andraugust/andraugust.github.io/neuroev.md

 ## Background

-One of the challenges of using neural nets to control AI agents is the absence of a suitable learning algorithm.
-Gradient descent based methods work well for NN classifiers and regressors, but that's because in these cases inputs have well defined desired outputs, and the dependence of the objective function on the input-output mapping is explicit _and_ differentiable.
-In many AI contexts, however, objective functions aren't evaluated until after a long sequence of NN outputs (actions) have occurred, so it isn't clear which outputs played what role in shaping the final value of the objective f'n.
+Using neural nets to control AI agents can be challenging because the neural nets are hard to optimize.
+Neural classifiers and regressors by comparison are easier to optimize because their objective functions are explicitly defined in terms of the NN's inputs and outputs, and they're differentiable so gradient-based methods can be applied.
+Meanwhile in agent-based contexts objective functions usually aren't evaluated until after a long sequence of outputs (actions) and it's unclear how individual outputs contributed to the objective function (the so-called credit assignment problem).
+On top of all that, agent-based objective functions usually aren't differentiable.

-Learning, however, is an optimization task, so any optimization algorithm is candidate to be a learner.
-In this post I use a non-gradient based algorithm called a _genetic algorithm_ to learn good neural net weights, despite the absence of instant-by-instant feedback or a differentiable objective f'n.
+But learning is an optimization task, so any optimization algorithm is candidate to be a learner.
+In this post I explore a non-gradient based genetic algorithm called enforced subpopulations to learn useful neural net weights in the context of an artificial life agent.
+The algorithm finds useful weights despite the absence of instantaneous feedback or a differentiable objective function.

 ## Artificial Life: The Setting

-The context of the problem is artificial life: an agent moves in a 2-d world and must find food to survive.
-But the world is a scary place and contains deadly moving circles that kill on contact, and there's a "metabolic clock" that kills if it reaches 0%, so agents have to find food before they starve.
+The context of the problem is artificial life.
+An agent moves in a 2-d world where it must find food and avoid moving objects to survive.
+The world contains randomly generated moving objects that kill the agent if they touch it, and each agent has a "metabolic clock" that kills it if it reaches 0%, so each agent has to find food before they starve.

-Agents are controlled by feed-forward neural nets that convert sensory input into actions.
-Actions are based solely on the parameters of the network and the input stimulus from the environment (more about inputs later).
-To identify parameters that produce long-living agents, a genetic algorithm is used.
-The GA searches through parameter space, and, as we'll see, is able to find good parameters that keep agents alive for progressively longer time-periods.
+Each agent is controlled by a feed-forward neural net that maps inputs to actions, where the inputs are measurements of the environment.
+Actions are based solely on the weights of the network and the inputs at a given time.
+To identify the network weights that generate long-living agents, a genetic algorithm is used.
+The algorithm searches through weight space and finds useful weights that keep agents alive for as long as possible.

 The video above shows agents at various stages of optimization, so-called _generations_.
-In the beginning, agents move arbitrarily and get killed pretty quickly (the red bar indicates health).
-After about 10 generations agents manage to navigate to food, but only sometimes.
-By generation 25 agents expertly avoid balls and navigating to food.
-Success.
+In the beginning, agents  have randomly chosen weights, so they move arbitrarily and get killed pretty quickly (the red bar indicates health).
+After about 10 generations they manage to navigate to food and by generation 25 they're very effective at avoiding danger and navigating to food quickly.

 ## Neural Nets: The Brain